 Your broom closet will be completely organized and you will have all the cleaning supplies right at your fingertips all in one spot.

-There are also smaller door racks that you can use inside of bathroom and kitchen cabinets, as well as larger racks perfect for the back of bedroom and bathroom doors to help you get organized.
+There are also smaller door racks that you can use inside of the bathroom and kitchen cabinets, as well as larger racks perfect for the back of bedroom and bathroom doors to help you get organized.

 Organizing a small space means making use of whatever space is available in the best way you can to achieve your goal.

 #7.
-Choose the Right Furniture for small spaces
+Choose the Right Furniture for Small Spaces

 Small space organization doesn’t just mean finding storage space; it also means choosing the right furniture to fit the space.

-For example, cluttering a small living room with furniture makes the space unwelcoming and gives it cluttered look even without adding any personal items.
+For example, cluttering a small living room with furniture makes the space unwelcoming and gives it a cluttered look even without adding any personal items.

 You need to limit your furniture to the right amount and style to keep the room organized.